0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 			}
 		}
 ```
-The system thread waits for two minutes and removes the entry , we also have to "fake" the pid to avoid ambiguity conflicts (i.e. a new process is created with the same pid that have just been terminated.)<br/>
+The system thread waits for two minutes and removes the entry.
+We have to "fake" the pid to avoid ambiguity conflicts(i.e. a new process is created with the same pid that have just been terminated.)<br/>

-### Blocking a mapped page writer write
+### Blocking a mapped page writer write without breaking the system
- We have just accepted a process may be able to modify a large number of mappings before the mapped page writer activates.
+So a process may be able to modify a large number of mappings before the mapped page writer activates.
 This is a challenge as we can't prevent those modifications from occuring by killing the process, the paging writes have already been "scheduled" .
 The PTEs will be marked as dirty and as a result the corresponding PFNs modified bit will be set.
-Once we know a ransomware is executing, and is using memory mapped I/O to encrypt files, it's only right to prevent any modification to a file that is backed by a R/W section created by the said ransomware.
-After all our encryption detection logic is statistical.
-We can't block the write (i.e. by returning access denied and ```FLT_PREOP_COMPLETE```) as in such case the PFN remains modified, inevtibaly causing the mapped page writer to trigger again.
+Once we know a ransomware is executing, and is using memory mapped I/O to encrypt files, it's only right to prevent any modification to a file that is backed by a R/W section created by the said ransomware, Especially since we use a statistical approach to identify encryption.
+We can't block the write (i.e. by returning access denied and ```FLT_PREOP_COMPLETE```), if we did the PFN would have remained modified, inevtibaly causing the mapped page writer to trigger again.
 One option could be to lie and "successfully" complete the IRP.

 ```cpp